 At certain points during the construction process — for instance, once the structural frame has been completed — a call is made to schedule an inspection with the building department.
 The building inspector comes to the house and meets with the builder’s site superintendent.
 Together, they walk through the project to confirm that the new section of the home has been constructed according to the previously approved plans and that all work complies with the building codes.

 Most often the inspector finds something that needs adjustment.
 Remember that is their job to find things.
-It doesn’t mean the job is not of quality job, but shows the commitment the inspector and Whitestone Custom Homes has to being open to new inspectors and anything it takes to produce a quality job.
+It doesn’t mean the job is not of a quality job but shows the commitment the inspector and Whitestone Custom Homes have to be open to new inspectors and anything it takes to produce a quality job.
 When the house is finished, the inspector’s final approval prompts a Certificate of Occupancy (or CO) that allows the homebuyer to close escrow and move into his or her new home.

 Internal Inspections.
 In addition to the necessary, on-site inspections by the building department, we often conduct inspections of our own during construction, based on standards and expectations we’ve established as a company.